|

 intelligence.
 The main point of this approach is not to decipher signals

-time duration which the animals spend on transmitting messages of definite
+the time duration which the animals spend on transmitting messages of definite

 lengths and complexities.
 This allows to estimate intellectual potentials by